Shrruthilaya-Gangadaran/EXPERIMENT-07-CONFIGURING-NETWORK-SERVER-FOR-CONNECTING-GATEWAY-AND-END-NODE-/README.md

-## OUTPUT
+## OUTPUT:
 ![image](https://github.com/Shrruthilaya-Gangadaran/EXPERIMENT-07-CONFIGURING-NETWORK-SERVER-FOR-CONNECTING-GATEWAY-AND-END-NODE-/assets/93427705/4a8919f1-d218-43d7-8270-0e25f436b544)

-## Result:
+## RESULT:

  The Network server and end device for traferring data on the network has been accomplished.